supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 - A non-prime attribute can never determine a prime attribute.
 - A non-prime attribute can determine another non-prime attribute.
 - A prime attribute can determine another prime attribute.

+## Integrity Constraint (IC)

+- Integrity Constraints are constraints on data integrity.
+- Integrity Contstraint (IC) is a condition specified on the database **schema** that prevents the entry of incorrect information.
+- If a database instance satisfies all the constraints specified on the database schema then it is called a **legal instance** or valid instance.
+- Many kinds of Integrity Constraints IC can be specified in the relational model.
+- IC checks are enforced by DBMS software at run-time. ﻿When a database application is run, the DBMS checks for violations and disallows changes to the data that violate the specified ICs.
+- In some cases, instead of disallowing instances, DBMS performs some compensating changes to make the instance valid.
+- IC's are defined on Schema and a part of DDL.

 ---